 - Services from Dyslexia Institutes of America

-The law would also prohibit separate programs and approaches offered by qualified private individuals or at multi-service learning centers, such as the following:
+The law would also have prohibited separate programs and approaches offered by qualified private individuals or at multi-service learning centers, such as the following:

 - Davis ® Dyslexia Correction